 Stable and stud visits are free of charge, and open to everyone.
 Group sizes are kept to a maximum of 15 people (or within Covid regulations at the time of the visit), so those that find large groups uncomfortable can enjoy them.
 You must book your place via email@example.com

 The visits take place on working yards, and therefore the health and safety of everyone is paramount.
-Please read the following, and if you have any queries, please get in touch:
+Please read the following risks and instructions carefully, and if you have any queries, please get in touch:

 Please wear wellies, walking boots, or trainers.
-Please do NOT wear sandals, flip flops, soft, open-toed or shoes/boots with heels.
-These are not suitable due to the risk of slipping or having your foot stepped on by a horse.
+Please do NOT wear sandals, flip flops, soft-toed, open-toed or shoes/boots with heels.
+These are not suitable due to the risk of slipping, the ground surfaces, or having your foot stepped on by a horse.

-It is known that horses can be disorientated or upset by smelling too much perfume/aftershave, so please keep to a minimum, if at all.
+It is known that horses can be disorientated or upset by smelling too much perfume/aftershave/hairspray, or believe the sweet smell is food which could cause them to nip or bite, so please keep to a minimum, if at all.

 Be careful when near horses at all times.
 Do not walk behind them and always approach slowly, quietly and cautiously, making them aware of your presence.
-Ideally approach from the side and do not jut your hand out directly towards their face as this could trigger their fight/flight instinct and spook them or cause them to bite.
+Ideally approach from the side and do not jut your hand out directly towards their face as this could trigger their fight/flight instinct and cause them to spook, buck, rear or cause them to bite.
+Horse bites can be extremely nasty.

-Please do not feed the horses without the permission of the trainer.
+Please do not feed the horses without the permission of the trainer, this includes picks of grass or hay.
 Racehorses are on particular diets, and some are not to have any additional treats!
-If you do bring carrots or mints and are permitted to feed, please feed from the palm of your hand, keeping it completely flat and tucking in your thumb to avoid being bitten.
+Hand feeding horses can cause them to nip or bite which is why it is often discouraged.
+Also, feeding horses something they should not have can be fatal.
+If you do bring carrots, apples or mints and are permitted to feed, please feed from the palm of your hand, keeping it completely flat and tucking in your thumb to avoid being bitten.
+Do not feed more than one or two treats.

 Please ensure you wear appropriate clothing, and I advise you always bring an extra layer!
 Even if warm, the gallops to most yards are in exposed areas that can be chilly.
 Be mindful if wearing items like scarves as horses can take hold of them.